Projects under development and construction

 We also have similar projects in Ireland.

 During construction, we will work to keep noise levels from the site to a minimum.
-We will follow all conditions imposed on construction activities by the Council if our application is successful.
-The noise levels will stay below the level which is set out by the council in the planning permission and we will only work within the set hours allowed by the Local Planning Authority.
+We will follow all conditions imposed on construction activities by the Council including noise levels and working hours.

-The building colour will be selected for its ability to blend in with the existing substation building which we would expect to be moss green but will seek further input from the Council on this topic.
+The building colour has been selected for its ability to blend in with the existing substation with a moss green look.

 We anticipate the construction phase will last approximately 12 - 18 months.